 - 1. For purposes of this Order, "Outdoor Businesses" means: - i.
 The following businesses that normally operated primarily outdoors prior to March 16, 2020 and where there is the ability to fully maintain social distancing of at least six feet between all persons and can be operated such that all business and transactions involving members of the public can occur outdoors: - 1.
 Businesses primarily operated outdoors, such as wholesale and retail plant nurseries, agricultural operations, and garden centers. - 2.
 Service providers that primarily provide outdoor services, such as landscaping and gardening services, and environmental site remediation services.

-For clarity, "Outdoor Businesses" do not include outdoor restaurants, cafes, or bars.
-Except as otherwise provided in Appendix C-1, they also do not include businesses that promote large, coordinated, and prolonged gatherings, such as outdoor concert venues and amusement parks.
+For clarity, "Outdoor Businesses", except as otherwise provided in Appendix C-1, do not include businesses that promote large, coordinated, and prolonged gatherings, such as outdoor concert venues and amusement parks.